Kenneth-Gollaher/CS-305-8-1-Journal/README.md

 - https://jeremylong.github.io/DependencyCheck/dependency-check-maven/index.html (link to OWASP Dependency-Check-Maven website).
 - https://www.sslshopper.com/article-how-to-create-a-self-signed-certificate-using-java-keytool.html (link to SSL Certificates).

-One of the tools that I recently found that might be helpful in the future is the Hash Online tool to check the functionality.
-The link is below.

-- https://emn178.github.io/online-tools/sha256.html (Link to Hash Online Tool).

 # Employers sometimes ask for examples of work that you have successfully completed to demonstrate your skills, knowledge, and experience.
 What from this particular assignment might you want to showcase to a future employer?